callb4ck/callb4ck.github.io/_posts/2024-03-23-bs-free-linux-distro-guide-v1.md

 Just like Debian, Rocky is extremely stable and not very up to date, and exactly like Debian it's extremely reliable.

-*NOTE: It's worth mentioning that similar projects exist such as Alma Linux*
+*NOTE: It's worth mentioning that similar projects exist, such as Alma Linux.*

 ## Rolling downhill